YuvalSalti/Formal-Verification/README.md

 **Prove/Induction PASS**

-In the screenshots that follows you can that the engine ran a Cover, finished and returned a PASS.
-You will also see the generated waveform diagram which led to the PASS.
+In the screenshots that follows you can that the engine ran a Prove, finished and returned a PASS.

 ![alt text](Screenshots/prove-pass-1.png)
 <br>